Los Alamitos High School: Athletic programs

-The Los Alamitos High School Marching Band has competed in circuits such as Western Band Association (WBA) and Marching Band Open Series (MBOS).
+The Los Alamitos High School Marching Band has competed in circuits such as Western Band Association (WBA), Marching Band Open Series (MBOS), and the California State Band Championships (CSBC).
 In 2009 and 2010 they placed 1st in the WBA 3A division as well as the combined 1A/2A/3A Finals, and in 2011 and 2012 the unit placed 3rd in the WBA 3A division.
 In 2013 they placed 2nd in the WBA 3A division, 3rd in the combined 1A/2A/3A Finals, 1st in the MBOS Black Opal division, and 7th in the combined MBOS Finals.
 The unit also has an award-winning drumline and color guard.

 The LAHS Surf Team took second place over all in ISF State Championships in 2009.
 Boys' Shortboard finished with second place, bodyboard placed third and Girls' Longboard finished as State Champions.
-Los Al finished in third place in 2008 and First place in 2007 and 2006.
+Los Al finished in third place in 2008 and first place in 2007 and 2006.

-In their fourth season of competition, the LAHS Girls' Lacrosse team was the undefeated CIF Division I Orange County and Southern Section Champions in 2009 and 2010.
+The LAHS Girls' Lacrosse team was the undefeated CIF Division I Orange County and Southern Section Champions in 2009 and 2010.
 Los Al finished the season ranked #4 in the state of California.

-LAHS Boys' Golf – They have won back to back league championships while setting course records at difficult golf courses.
-In a win over Newport Harbor this year, the team set the lowest team score there in 7 years.